-5. Set the POWER switch (SW1) to the on position.
-When power is supplied to the board, a blue LED (D24) illuminates indicating that the board has power.
+4. Set the POWER switch (SW1) to the on position.
+When power is supplied to the board, a blue LED (D24) illuminates, indicating that the board has power.

-The MAX II device on the board contains a parallel flash loader (PFL) megafunction.
-When the board powers up, the PFL reads one of two designs from flash memory and configures the FPGA.
+The MAX II device on the board contains (among other things) a parallel flash loader (PFL) megafunction.
+When the board powers up, the PFL reads a design from flash memory and configures the FPGA.
 The rotary switch (SW2) controls which design to load.
 When the switch is in the 0 position, the PFL loads the design from the factory portion of flash memory.
-When the switch is in the 1 position, the PFL loads the design from the user portion of flash memory.
+When the switch is in the 1 position, the PFL loads the design from the user hardware portion of flash memory.

-The development kit includes the MAX II configuration design in the <install dir>\kits\stratixIVGX\4sgx230\av\examples\max2 directory.
+The kit includes a MAX II design which contains the MAX II PFL megafunction.
+The design resides in the <install dir>\kits\stratixIVGX\4sgx230\fpga\examples\max2 directory.